DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/coloring/coloring-concepts.md

 ## Color Mode: Hue

-You can enable colors in both previously added items.
+You can enable colors in previously added Treemap and Chart items.

 Set the TreeMap's color mode to **Default** or **Hue**: